GeoscienceAustralia/PyRate/hpc/README.rst

 Running PyRate on a HPC system
 ==============================

-This README is a quick guide to getting the PyRate software up and running in a Portable Batch System (PBS) batch environment with MPI support.
+This is a quick guide to getting the PyRate software up and running in a Portable Batch System (PBS) batch environment with MPI support.
 This setup is common in High Performance Compute (HPC) systems such as the National Computational Infrastructure's `Raijin